CodringherAndFenn/CodringherAndFenn/README.md

   I am a 4th year Creative Media and Game Technologies (CMGT) student at the Hanze University of Apllied Sciences.
   I am driven by a very strong passion for building and playing video-games, nurtured from a very young age.
-  The vast experience I gathered throughout my University years, ranging from Game and Level Design, Programming, Project Management and Art, solidifed my belief of wanting to be part of a small to medium-sized game development studio.
   I am also constantly working on small, personal projects both for PC and Mobile.

 ## [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&height=30&lines=%F0%9F%91%94+Skills+and+profficiencies+%F0%9F%91%94)](https://git.io/typing-svg)